ASAP (TV program): ASAP XV, ASAP Rocks, ASAP 2012 (2010–2015)

-On January 1, 2012, the show again used year numbers after it was last used in 2009 with ASAP 2012.
+On January 1, 2012, the show again used year numbers, after they were last used in 2009, with ASAP 2012.
 On January 22 of that same year, the show celebrated the Chinese New Year through a special episode taped at the Quirino Grandstand.
 The following month, Sarah Geronimo temporarily left the show as she was given her own primetime show, Sarah G. Live.
-July of that year saw the show making milestone episodes which include the 20th anniversary of Star Magic, a farewell tribute to Comedy King Dolphy Quizon in the wake of his death, and the 50th and 30th showbiz anniversaries of Vilma Santos and Martin Nievera respectively.
+July of that year saw the show making milestone episodes which include the 20th anniversary of Star Magic, a farewell tribute to Comedy King Dolphy Quizon in the wake of his death, and the 50th and 30th showbiz anniversaries of Vilma Santos and Martin Nievera, respectively.
 In August of that year, the show gave support to its main host Zsa Zsa Padilla as she battled a kidney disease before returning in September.
-On December 16 of that year, Venezuelan heartthrob actor Fernando Carrillo guested on the show during his visit to the Philippines.
+On December 16 of that year, Venezuelan actor Fernando Carrillo guested on the show during his visit to the Philippines.

-On January 6, 2013, the show again used anniversary marks to indicate the years they air on TV after it was last used in 2010 with ASAP 18 to commemorate the show's 18th anniversary.
+On January 6, 2013, the show again used anniversary numbers to indicate the years it aired on TV, after such were last used in 2010, with ASAP 18 to commemorate the show's 18th anniversary.

-On February 24 of that same year, the show had a controversial segment wherein actress and host Anne Curtis sung "Diamonds" by Rihanna for her birthday presentation, wearing a black high-slit dress under fake rain.
+On February 24 of that same year, the show had a controversial segment wherein actress and host Anne Curtis sang "Diamonds" by Rihanna for her birthday presentation, wearing a black high-slit dress under fake rain.
 The performance sparked a debate over her undergarments and later became one of the subjects of a Congressional hearing on ABS-CBN's franchise renewal seven years later.
-The program was later summoned by MTRCB.
+The program was later summoned before the Movie and Television Review and Classification Board (MTRCB).

-ASAP's second theme song "Better than Ever" was re-used for the show's summer opening billboard from March 17 to May 26, 2013.
-Months later, on October 6, the show celebrated the 60th anniversary of ABS-CBN and Philippine television through a special episode held at the Marikina Sports Complex.
+ASAPs second theme song, "Better than Ever", was re-used for the show's summer opening billboard from March 17 to May 26, 2013.
+Months later, on October 6, the show celebrated the 60th anniversary of ABS-CBN and Philippine television with a special episode held at the Marikina Sports Complex.

 On January 5, 2014, the show was relaunched as ASAP 19 to commemorate the show's 19th anniversary along with a special segment paying tribute to Lea Salonga for her 35th showbiz anniversary.
-The show also reached its 1,000th episode on April 6 of that same year.
+The show also broadcast its 1,000th episode on April 6 of that same year.